Data Centers in Foz do Iguaçu

 The energy profile here is one of the most distinctive in South America, influenced by its proximity to world-class generation facilities.

 Average Cost Of Power: Industrial electricity prices range from $0.13 to $0.17/kWh as of September 2025.
-This competitive pricing directly impacts the bottom line for high-density compute clusters and long-term storage projects.
+This pricing significantly reduces the operational burden for high-density compute clusters and long-term storage projects.

 Power Grid Reliability: The local grid is well-engineered and exceptionally sturdy, benefiting from direct proximity to the Itaipu Binacional infrastructure.
 This setup provides redundant, multi-substation support that avoids the stability issues seen in more remote corridors.